 Fastpitch softball is generally the most competitive form of softball and is the same sport you see in High School and College competition.
 Fastpitch differs from slowpitch softball in that the pitchers deliver the ball with a speedy windmill motion as opposed to a slow, looping motion.
 Slowpitch softball is offered in some youth programs and also adult leagues but fastpitch is the competitive sport girls advance to as they get older.

-Traveling Fastpitch Softball serves girls from age 8-16.
+serves girls from age 8-16.
 Traveling Softball includes league games and practices on weeknights and tournaments on weekends.
 The Summer season runs from April through July.
 Girls do the pitching at all age levels, and the Traveling program involves competition against the better players in the South Metro and beyond.
-Girls are grouped based upon their age as of January 1 of the current year and play at four levels - 10U (10 and under), 12U (11-12 years old), 14U (13-14) and 16U (15-16).
-Teams are formed on the basis of tryouts.
+Teams are formed on the basis of tryouts and girls are grouped based upon their age as of January 1 of the current year.

-League-only (LO) Traveling Softball serves girls age 8-12 with a summer season running from May through July.
+serves girls age 8-12 with a summer season running from May through July.
 League-only differs from full Traveling Softball in that LO teams generally don't participate in weekend tournaments so the time commitment is moderate.
-Girls do the pitching, and LO involves competition generally one tier lower than full Traveling.
+At 10U+, girls do the pitching, and LO involves competition generally one tier lower than full Traveling.
+At 8U, a pitching machine is used in place of coach-pitch or girl-pitch.
 Girls must be 8-12 years old as of January 1 of the current year.
 Teams are formed based on interest level - no tryouts are required.
 If a player tries out for the full Traveling program but does not make a team she will be placed on a LO Traveling team.

-In-house Fastpitch Softball serves girls age 6-9 (Kindergarten through 3rd grade) with a Summer season running from late April through June.
+In-house Fastpitch Softball serves girls age 6-7 (Kindergarten through 1st grade) with a Summer season running from late April through June.
 Teams generally play two games per week.
 At the youngest ages, coaches pitch.
-At the 2nd-3rd grade level the program transitions to machine-pitch.
 The In-house program is focused on both fun and skill development.
 Girls play at their current grade level as of the start of the season.
 Teams are formed, when possible, by placing girls with other players from their school or neighborhood.

 Many players start by playing in-house softball at a young age.
 If you are unsure of whether to start with in-house softball or a traveling program, there are numerous options for getting started: